-Anza-Borrego Desert State Park in California is ablaze with colorful wildflower blooms thanks to 7 inches of winter rain (a few inches more than usual for Borrego).
-The Washington Post reports that it's the most prolific bloom since 1999.
+Anza-Borrego Desert State Park in California is ablaze with colorful wildflower blooms thanks to a steady amount of winter rain.

 The state park is the largest in California, featuring 500 miles of dirt roads, 12 wilderness areas and miles of hiking trails.
 You'll see flowers in bloom immediately as you arrive in the parking lot and at the visitors center.

 Flowers of all colors — yellow, purple, pink, white and more — dot the landscape in a "rolling bloom," park officials say, meaning different fields will come into full bloom at different times.

 The 'superbloom' also reached Lancaster, California, and the gorgeous poppy fields in Antelope Valley, as you can see in the video above.

 The gorgeous colors across the sweeping landscape make you thankful of what a strong rain can do for the plants and wildlife on Earth.

 The best time to see the flowers is in the morning because they close in the afternoon heat, the park says.

 The park offers a few recommended flower-viewing routes.
 "Drive DiGiorgio Road to the end of the pavement, park, and get out to see up close desert lilies, spectacle pod, sand verbena and desert sunflowers," they suggest.

 For those willing to venture onto dirt roads, the park says to continue on DiGiorgio Road to into Coyote Canyon for a couple miles where you'll find the "Desert Gardens."